Santeria (song)

-"Santeria" is a ballad by American ska punk band Sublime, released on their third album Sublime (1996).
-The song was released as a single on January 7, 1997.
+"Santeria" is a song by American ska punk band Sublime, released on their third album Sublime (1996).
+A ballad, it was released as a single on January 7, 1997.
 Although the song was released after the death of lead singer Bradley Nowell, "Santeria" along with "What I Got" are often regarded as the band's signature songs.

-Composition and context
+Composition and lyrics

-The song includes the bassline and guitar riff from Sublime's earlier song "Lincoln Highway Dub" off the 1994 album Robbin' the Hood.
+"Santeria" recycles the bassline and guitar riff from Sublime's earlier song "Lincoln Highway Dub" off their second studio album, Robbin' the Hood (1994).

 The song begins with the narrator stating that he does not practice Santeria, an Afro-Cuban religion.
 He tells the story of a jealous ex-boyfriend who is planning to take revenge on the man who stole his girlfriend and hit her too.
 The man then decides to find a new girlfriend, but expresses his desire to use violence as he describes his plans to "pop a cap in Sancho" and "stick that barrel straight down Sancho's throat" if he ever sees him again, and that "he best go run and hide".
 The lead singer of Sublime, Bradley Nowell, refers to the man as "Sancho" and his ex-girlfriend as "Heina".
 In Chicano culture, a man who steals another man's girlfriend is often referred to as "Sancho" while a man's woman or girlfriend is referred to as "Heina", which is adapted from the word reina, meaning "queen" in Spanish.

+"Santeria" was described by The A.V.
+Club as "a blue-beat reggae song on its surface and a classic country song in essence."
+In this context, "blue-beat" refers to the early Jamaican pop and ska style produced by Blue Beat Records.
+Consequence magazine wrote that the song was "the band's reggae-tinged ska hit," while Forbes called it a "throwback reggae rock hit."

 Music video

 A music video was filmed after the death of lead singer Bradley Nowell, who makes a cameo via stock footage.
-During the video, his beloved Lou Dog is seen along with the other members of Sublime remembering him.
-The video was a visualization of the story told in the song in the form of a Western, and featured Tom Lister, Jr. as Sancho and Nowell's widow Troy as La Heina.
+During the video, Nowell's beloved Lou Dog is seen along with the other members of Sublime remembering him.
+The video is a visualization of the story told in the song in the form of a Western, and features Tom Lister, Jr. as Sancho and Nowell's widow Troy as La Heina.
 Lister was bitten by Lou Dog on the lip in a particular scene where he gets too close to Lou Dog's face.